srazash/dsazig/Notes.md

 A convenient way to do this would be to calculate the square root of N and jump through it that way.
 While this is not recognised as a standard Big-O notation, it would confirm to O(sqrtN).

-This is beacuse at most we jump though the array in blocks of sqrt of N, jump back once a sqrt of N and then check a single block of sqrt of N in a linear fashion.
+This is because at most we jump though the array in blocks of sqrt of N, jump back once a sqrt of N and then check a single block of sqrt of N in a linear fashion.

 ```zig
 // take in a type (T) and an array of type T (breaks)